Local Limit Theorem in negative curvature: Introduction

-\francois{We define the energy to be infinite if the gradient is not defined almost everywhere.}
+We define the energy to be infinite otherwise.
+Since for any fixed $x_0,$

-The energy is equal to 4 times the Rayleigh quotient
+the energy is equal to 4 times the Rayleigh quotient

 defined by O. Mohsen in \cite{Mo}.
 Mohsen showed that $\l_0= \inf_{\nu} \RR(\nu)$ and asked whether the minimum is achieved.
-Using Rayleigh quotient, it is easy to see that $\mu^{\l_0}$ has energy $\mathcal{E} = 4 \l_0$. \begin{theo} The family $\mu ^{\l_0}_x$ is the unique conformal family of measures which achieves the minimum energy.\end{theo} Mohsen proved the uniqueness for the manifolds with constant negative curvature.
+We have \begin{cor} The family $\mu ^{\l_0}_x$ achieves the minimum Rayleigh quotient.\end{cor} See Section \ref{sec:5.2.3} for a proof.
+Mohsen proved the uniqueness for the manifolds with constant negative curvature.

-The family $\mu ^{\l_0}_x$ is a fourth natural $\G$-equivariant family $\nu = \nu _x $ of measures on $\pp \M$ with regular cocycles, alongside with the Lebesgue visual measures, the Margulis-Patterson-Sullivan measures and the harmonic measures.\footnote{Observe that the energy of Margulis-Patterson-Sullivan measure is the volume entropy squared, and the energy of harmonic measure is Kaimanovich entropy \cite{H2}, \cite{K1}, \cite{L3}.} For rank one symmetric spaces, the Lebesgue measure on $\pp \M$ achieves the minimum.
-It is easy to see that the family $\mu ^{\l_0}_x$ is proportional to the harmonic measures or to the Margulis-Patterson-Sullivan measures only when the manifold $\M$ is a symmetric space \cite{L3}.
+The family $\mu ^{\l_0}_x$ is a fourth natural $\G$-equivariant family $\nu = \nu _x $ of measures on $\pp \M$ with regular cocycles, alongside with the Lebesgue visual measures, the Margulis-Patterson-Sullivan measures and the harmonic measures.
+Observe that the energy of the Margulis-Patterson-Sullivan measure is the volume entropy squared, and the energy of the harmonic measure is the Kaimanovich entropy \cite{H2}, \cite{K1}, \cite{L3}.
+For rank one symmetric spaces, all of these families are the same up to normalization.

 The last result we would like to emphasize is a formula of the function $C(x,y)$ in Theorem~\ref{locallimit}.
-In case of symmetric spaces, the function $C(x,y)$ is proportional to the positive $(-\l_0)$-eigenfunction invariant under the stabilizer $K_x$ of the point $x$, a.k.a. the \emph{Harish-Chandra function}, or the ground state, centered at $x$.